-An About Us page is where people come to learn more about you and what you do.
-It is where you introduce yourself to all of your prospective clients, and where your clients go to ask themselves if your business is worth trusting and if you are capable of providing them with the services they need.
+The About Us page is where people come to learn more about you and what you do.
+It is where you introduce yourself to all of your prospective customers, and where they go to ask themselves if your business is worth trusting and if you are capable of providing them with the services they need.
 It is where they go to make an impression and to evaluate your authenticity and quality.

 This is why you need to absolutely nail the About Us page.
 If your About Us is a patchwork job of your company’s vision and mission speckled with stock photos of people working in a random office, then you are seriously undermining the potential of the About Us feature to turn your website’s visitors into your customers.